Video Download: Why Weight Loss Plateaus Happenand What You Can Do About It Part 1

 Some ways of doing this are dangerous.
 But by relying on fluid, carbohydrate and sodium intake for short periods of time, weight can be lost and gained safely.
 Here is a simple formula that many athletes use:

-Six days away from the competition: double water intake again.
-At this point, you are imbibing more than four times the usual intake of water.
+- Six days away from the competition: double water intake again.
+At this point, you are imbibing more than four times the usual consumption of water.
 This stimulates more water loss.
 Also, carbohydrates are restricted to 50-100 grams daily, and sodium intake is increased by adding a small amount of salt to drinking water.
-This routine continues for four days
+This routine continues for four days.

-One day from competition: cut water intake in half once again, maintain increased carbohydrate intake and keep sodium as low as possible
+- One day from the competition: cut water intake in half once again, maintain increased carbohydrate intake and keep sodium as low as possible.